-Secure the flange 11)(B) to the boiler plate, inserting the gasket 9)(B).
+Once this operation has been carried out (if it was required), secure the flange 11)(B) to the boiler plate, inserting the gasket 9)(B).
 Use the 4 screws, also supplied with the unit, after first protecting the thread with an anti-locking product.

-.
 The seal between burner and boiler must be airtight.

-If you noticed any irregularities in the positions of the probe or ignition electrode during the check mentioned above, remove screw 1)(D), extract the internal part 2)(D) of the head and proceed to set up the two components correctly.
+If you noticed any irregularities in the positions of the flame rod or ignition electrode during the check mentioned above, remove screw 1)(E), extract the internal part 2)(E) of the head and set up the two components correctly.